Skip to main content

 The module activates immediately, even before your first BECS debit clears.
 You can configure straight away.

 Go to Settings -> Compliance.
 The page shows your entity type at the top.
-Orgs created via /get-started land as Other by default and see a banner asking you to confirm the right AEC classification — do that before saving thresholds, since the donation cap and disclosure logic depends on it.
+Orgs created via /get-started land as Other by default and see a banner asking you to confirm the right AEC classification — do that before saving, since the disclosure logic depends on it.
 Orgs onboarded by Together's team have it set by their account manager.
-Below the entity type are five editable threshold fields:

 FieldWhat it is